Doctor Who in Australia: The 1970s

-One of the results of this combination of factors was that the Australian premiere of first-run episodes – which, by 1975, was still a year behind BBC1 – began to again drift further and further behind the UK.
 In Sydney in 1975, the ABC screened just fourteen weekly instalments of Doctor Who – The Time Warrior, Death to the Daleks and The Monster of Peladon – between March and June.
 These were the first episodes to be broadcast by the ABC in colour.
 (Due to the BBC's accidental wiping of the master tape of Invasion of the Dinosaurs first episode, that story was not screened at all by the ABC until November 1984, when they simply broadcast it – without any preceding explanation – as a five-part story, starting from episode 2.
 They never actually broadcast the full six episode story until 2004).
+In 1976, the ABC considered no longer broadcasting the series due to low ratings; however, partly because of fan protests, management changed its mind and kept the series on air.
+Doctor Who was broadcast regularly on the ABC from 1978 to the early 1990s.